Carlos Meléndez (politician): Illness, resignation, and death

-On 21 December 1918, Meléndez resigned due to illness and was succeeded by Quiñónez.
-In August 1919, Meléndez left El Salvador to the United States to seek treatment for his illness where he died in New York City on 8 October 1919.
+In August 1919, Meléndez left El Salvador to the United States to seek treatment for his illness.
+He died from his illness in New York City on 8 October 1919.
 His funeral was held the two days later at St. Patrick's Cathedral.
 His body was returned to El Salvador on the USS Cleveland protected cruiser, arriving in La Libertad on 5 November 1919.
+He was buried in the General Cemetery.
+Meléndez was known as the "Business President".